-- knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit and Loss, the Statement of changes in equity and cash flows statement dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid standalone Ind AS financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e) Being a Government company, the provisions of Section 164(2) of the Act in respect of disqualification of directors are not applicable to the company in terms of notification no. GSR 463(E) dated 5th June, 2015 issued by Ministry of Corporate Affairs, Government of India. - f) Being a Government company, the provision of Section 197 of the Act in respect of Managerial remuneration are not applicable to the company in terms of notification number GSR 463(E) dated 5th June, 2015 issued by Ministry of Corporate Affairs, Government of India.
+- knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit and Loss, the Statement of changes in equity and cash flows statement dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid standalone Ind AS financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e) Being a Government company, the provisions of Section 164(2) of the Act in respect of disqualification of directors are not applicable to the company in terms of notification no. GSR 463(E) dated 5th June, 2015 issued by Ministry of Corporate Affairs, Government of India. - f) Being a Government company, the provision of Section 197 of the Act in respect of Managerial remuneration are not applicable to the company in terms of notification number GSR 463(E) dated 5th June, 2015 issued by Ministry of Corporate Affairs, Government of India. - g) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure - C".

-- g) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure C". - h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i. the Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer Note 33 A to the financial statements: - the Company does not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii. at the Company, there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company. - iv.
-The Company has declared and paid dividend during the year which is in compliance with section 123 of the Act.
+- h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i. the Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer Note 33 A to the financial statements; - ii. the Company does not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii. at the Company, there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company. - iv.
+The Company has declared and paid dividend during the year which is in compliance with section 123 of the Act. - v.
+Proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 for maintaining books of account using accounting software which has a feature of recording audit trail (edit log) facility is applicable to the Company with effect from April 1, 2023, and accordingly, reporting under Rule 11(g) of Companies (Audit and Auditors) Rules, 2014 is not required for the financial year ended March 31, 2023.

+Partner

-Partner Membership No.: 218610
+Membership No.: 218610

-UDIN: 22218610ANKFRZ3148
+UDIN: 23218610BGXKFD3897